jbcodeforce/aws-studies/docs/infra/index.md

 IPv4 allows 3.7 billions of different addresses.
 Private IP @ is for private network connections.
 Internet gateway has public and private connections.
 Public IP can be geo-located.
 When connected to an EC2 the prompt lists the private IP (`ec2-user@ip-172-31-18-48`).
 Private IP stays stable on instance restart, while public may change.

 With Elastic IP address, we can mask an EC2 instance failure by rapidly remapping the address to another instance.
 But better to use DNS.
-Elastic IP is a public IPv4 that you own as long as you want and you can attach it to one EC2 instance at a time.
+Elastic IP is a public IPv4 that we own as long as we want and we can attach it to one EC2 instance at a time.
+It is not free.

 ### Virtual Private Cloud

-A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+A virtual private cloud (VPC) is a virtual network dedicated to our AWS account.
 All new accounts have a default VPC.
 It is logically isolated from other virtual networks in the AWS Cloud.
-You can launch your AWS resources, such as Amazon EC2 instances, within your VPC.
+We can launch our AWS resources, such as Amazon EC2 instances, within our VPC.
 New EC2 instances are launched into the default VPC if no subnet is specified.

-You can specify an IP address range, add subnets, associate security groups, ACL, and configure route tables.
+When defining new VPC, we can specify CIDR, add subnets, associate security groups, ACL, and configure route tables.

+![](./images/default-vpc.png)

+**Figure 4: VPC**

+By default, AWS creates a VPC with default public subnets, one per AZs, which each one is a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway.

 VPC Helps to:

 * Assign static IP addresses, potentially multiple addresses for the same EC2 instance.
-* Change security group membership for your instances while they're running.
+* Change security group membership for our instances while they're running.
-* Control the outbound traffic from your instances (egress filtering) in addition to controlling the inbound traffic to them (ingress filtering).
+* Control the outbound traffic from our instances (egress filtering) in addition to controlling the inbound traffic to them (ingress filtering).

-* We can have multiple VPCs per region (max to 5 but this is a soft limit). % maximum CIDR per VPC.
+* We can have multiple VPCs per region (max to 5 but this is a soft limit).
+5 maximum CIDR per VPC.
 * The IP range is min /28 and max /16.
-The following figure

-![](./images/default-vpc.png)

-**Figure 4: VPC**

-* Default VPC includes an **Internet Gateway**.
+Default VPC includes an **Internet Gateway**.
 Internet gateway is a managed service and automatically scales, redundant and highly available.

-* Network Access Control List can be defined at the VPC level, so will be shared between subnets.
-The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated.
+Network Access Control List can be defined at the VPC level, so will be shared between subnets.
+The default network ACL is configured to allow all traffic to flow in and out of the subnets which it is associated.
 Each network ACL also includes a rule whose rule number is an asterisk.
 This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied.

-* By default, AWS creates a VPC with default subnets, one per AZs, which each one is a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway.
-* AWS reserves five IP addresses in each subnet.
-These IP addresses are used for routing, Domain Name System (DNS), and network management.

 The following diagram illustrates classical VPC, as defined years ago, with one vpc, 2 availability zones, 2 subnets with EC2 instances within those subnets and AZs.
 An internet gateway connected to a router.
-Subnets are defined within a VPC and an availability zone.
-It defines an IP CIDR range: you should have less IP on public subnet as they are used for ELB.
+Subnets are defined within a VPC and in one availability zone.
+It defines an IP CIDR range: we should have less IP on public subnet as they are used for ELB.

 ![](./images/vpc.png){ width="600" }

 **Figure 5: EC2s in public subnets**

-*A subnet is assigned a /24 CIDR block, which means 8 bits encoding (32-24), but AWS uses 5 IP address for gateway, LB,... so the number of available addresses is 256 - 5 = 251.
-To identify a single 32 bit IPv4 address, you can use /32 CIDR convention*
+* *A subnet is assigned a /24 CIDR block, which means 8 bits encoding (32-24), but AWS uses 5 IP addresses in each subnet for gateway, LB,... so the number of available addresses is 256 - 5 = 251.
+To identify a single 32 bit IPv4 address, we can use /32 CIDR convention*
+* Internet Gateway needs to be defined to new created VPC to get internet hosts being able to access EC2s in it.
+And Route Tables need to be defined: one public associated with the public subnets and one private associated with private subnets.
+* Non-default subnet has a private IPv4 address, but no public IPv4.
+* We can make a default subnet into a private subnet by removing the route from the destination 0.0.0.0/0 to the Internet Gateway.
+* EC2 Instances should have either public IP or elastic IP and subnet must have a route to the internet gateway.
+The figure 5 above illustrates a route coming from any IP @ (0.0.0.0/0) goes to the internet gateway (`igw-id`).
+Any host in the private network 172.31.0.0/16 can communicate with other hosts in the local network.
+* Route tables defines `172.31` as local with `/20` CIDR address range, internal to the VPC.
+Default route to internet goes to the IGW, which has an elastic IP address assigned to it.
+* Because the VPC is cross AZs, we need a router to route between subnets.
+(See [TCP/IP summary](https://jbcodeforce.github.io/architecture/tcpip))

 #### Hands-on work